krsign/PyBasic/README.md

-# Basic Python : using simple example
+# Basic Python : using simple program